MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 ### @Environment and Dismiss a View:
 Use the Environment property wrapper to read a value (but cannot set) stored in a view’s environment.
-Indicate the value to read using an EnvironmentValues key path in the property declaration.
+Indicate the value to read using an `EnvironmentValues` key path in the property declaration.
 Signature `@Environment(\EnvironmentValues.prop) var variableName: Type`

+All the available keyPath for using in @Environment are here -> https://developer.apple.com/documentation/swiftui/environmentvalues

 ```swift
 /**